Best Hiking Leggings of 2026

 What we didn’t like: Price, sizing only goes up to 2XL, no drawstring in waistband

-The Outdoor Research Ad-Vantage Leggings are the winner of our Best Overall Hiking tights due to their incredible abrasion resistance, comfort, durability, and pockets.
+The Outdoor Research Ad-Vantage Leggings are the winner of our Best Affordable Hiking tights due to their incredible abrasion resistance, comfort, durability, and pockets.
+While discontinued by the brand, we think these tights are great and they can be found at steep discount.
+We think at this price, these are the best hiking tights you can get right now.

 Outdoor Research Ad-Vantage Leggings